Kamal-Moha/Stroke_Prediction/README.md

 Detecting Heart Stroke in patients is difficult using traditional methods.
 We are solving this by making the detection of stroke in a patient automated/semi-automated using advanced technology by studying the outlining patterns associated with people who are known to have stroke.

 ### Data
-The dataset used in this project is the sales_predictions.csv
+The dataset used in this project is the stroke-data.csv

 ## Getting Started
 ### Prerequisites